 It’s time to park the notion that load boards are just for backhaul freight.

-At any given time there are literally millions of available van, reefer, and flatbed loads that are not under contract.
-A factory ramping up, a bumper crop, a congested port—any of these things can generate “exception” freight that a shipper or broker will post to a load board.
+At any given time there are literally more than 30 thousand available van, reefer, flatbed, and specialty equipment loads that are not under contract.
+A factory ramping up, a bumper crop, growth in commercial construction, a congested rail network—any of these things can generate freight that a shipper or broker will post to a load board.

 Whether you need to go from Point A to Point B and back again or you’re simply looking for your next job, post your truck to the load board and answer your phone when the brokers call.